-The SBCI will seek to protect the identity of a reporting person making the Disclosure.
-The identity of a reporting person will not be disclosed without their consent, save where the Disclosure is reasonably considered necessary for the purpose of the receipt of, transmission of or follow up on a Disclosure, as required under the Protected Disclosures Act.
-In certain other circumstances, it may be necessary to disclose the identity of a reporting person without first obtaining their consent, for example where disclosure of the identity is required by law.
+The SBCI will seek to protect the identity of a reporting person making the Disclosure and appropriate security measures will be taken to ensure confidentiality of identity.
+The identity of a reporting person will not be disclosed without their consent, save where the disclosure of their identity is reasonably considered necessary for the purpose of the receipt of, transmission of or follow up on a Disclosure, as required under the Protected Disclosures Act.
+Moreover, in certain other circumstances, it may be necessary to disclose the identity of a reporting person without first obtaining their consent, for example where disclosure of the identity is required by law.
 If this arises, the reporting person will be informed before their identity is disclosed unless exceptional circumstances exist, for example, where informing them would jeopardise a related investigation or legal proceedings.
 If a reporting person is concerned that their identity is not being protected, he or she should notify the NTMA Head of Compliance, or the Nominated Person as set out in Section 5 of the Procedures, who will assess and take appropriate action where necessary.

-The Protected Disclosures Act provides, and the SBCI will seek to ensure, that a reporting person will not be penalised as a result of making a Disclosure in accordance with the Protected Disclosures Act provided that he or she reasonably believes that a relevant wrongdoing has occurred, is occurring or is likely to occur.
+The Protected Disclosures Act provides that a reporting person shall not be penalised as a result of making a Disclosure in accordance with the Protected Disclosures Act provided that he or she reasonably believes that a relevant wrongdoing has occurred, is occurring or is likely to occur.